MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Multi-task Environment-aware Foundation Model (MUSE-FM)

 \subsection{Scene Encoder}

+The scene encoder aims to extract task-agnostic priors of channel and environment from scene graphs.
 The structure of the scene encoder to effectively exploit environmental information is illustrated in Fig.~\ref{pic_scene}.
 Direct utilization of raw 3D environmental data is challenging due to its high dimensionality.
 We therefore implement \textbf{preprocessing}, transforming environmental information into compact representations suitable for encoder input.
 Given that top-down views holistically encapsulate the spatial structure of the environment, that is, scene layouts and obstacle distributions, we extract it to construct the scene graph~\cite{liu2025adapcsinet}.
 This scene graph is then discretized into a matrix form, where the value 1 represents the obstacles, and the value 0 represents free space.

 Obtaining the discretized scene graph, denoted by $\mathcal{G}\in \mathbb{R}^{W\times W}$, a \textbf{vision transformer-based scene encoder} is performed to extract prior channel knowledge from the physical environment.
 Specifically, to handle the 2D scene graph, we reshape $\mathcal{G}$ into a sequence of flattened patches $\mathcal{G}_p \in \mathbb{R}^{L_s \times P^2}$, where $(P, P)$ is the resolution of each image patch, and $L_s = W^2/P^2$ is the resulting number of patches.
 Then a trainable linear projection is utilized to map the flattened patches to the feature dimension of transformer encoder $D$.
 We refer to the output of this projection as the patch embeddings $\mathrm{X}_s^{\rm patch} \in \mathbb{R}^{L_s\times D}$: